Skip to content

 RStudio

 Use RStudio Server; don't use RStudio GUI via a remote desktop.
 RStudio Server has all the same functionality and many conveniences.
 RStudio Server is a version of RStudio that runs in a browser tab on your local machine, but all the data and compute comes from your remote VM.
-Access RStudio from the browser on your local computer at https://<ip address>.
-Log in using your ACCESS-CI username and the password you set up for it (in the "Getting set up" section above).
-The first time you access RStudio Server via HTTPS, you will likely get a warning about an unsigned SSL certificate, but that is OK; it's the certificate installed by CACAO upon VM creation and it enables a secure connection even though it's not signed.
-To interface with git for code development in RStudio, you can use the command line or use RStudio's built-in git functionality under the Git tab in the top-right pane (shows up when you've opened a project that is a git repo).
+Access RStudio from the browser on your local computer at https://<ip address> or https://<hostname>.
+Log in using username exouser and the passphrase found on your instance's page in Exosphere.
+The first time you access RStudio Server via HTTPS, you will likely get a warning about an unsigned SSL certificate, but that is OK; it's the certificate installed upon VM creation and it enables a secure connection even though it's not signed.

-Accessing /ofo-share/ from the RStudio Server file browser: The RStudio Server file browser defaults to the ~/ directory.
+The RStudio Server file browser defaults to the ~/ directory.
 To access a higher-level directory on the instance (and specifically the /ofo-share/ folder), you need to click the ... in the top right of the file browser and enter / at the prompt.
 Then you will see all top-level directories on the instance and you can navigate to /ofo-share/.

-VS Code for R
+VS Code

 Connecting to remote server from VS Code: first time